Last Updated on

 - Requirement to study Christian Religious Knowledge/Studies

-- WAEC and JAMB Subject Combinations for Religious Studies
+- WAEC and JAMB Subject for English and Literary Studies